kyphan38/web/assets/docs/study/vault/5-create-vault-policies.md

 # create vault policies

 ## Intro to Vault Policies

-How do we determine who should access secrets?

 Key features

 - Vault policies enable operators to permit or deny access to specific paths or actions in Vault using Role-Based Access Control (RBAC)
   - Provide granular control over secret access
 - Policy format is written as declarative statements in JSON or HCL
 - Principle of least privilege grants users or applications only the permissions they need
-- By default, Policies implicitly deny access unless explicitly granted
+- By default, policies implicitly deny access unless explicitly granted
   - No policy = no authorization
   - Explicit DENY overrides all other permissions
-- Policies are linked to tokens, a token can have multiple policies
+- Policies are attached to tokens, a token can have multiple policies
   - Permissions are cumulative and additive

-Default Vault policies
+Out-of-the-box Vault policies

 - Root policy
   - Created by default as a superuser with unrestricted permissions